Ebola fears spread as Spanish nurse worsens, British man tested

 Macedonia officials are taking strict precautions after a British man died within hours of being admitted to hospital in the capital Skopje on Thursday.

-A hospital in the Czech capital Prague is testing a 56-year-old man with symptoms of the disease who had recently traveled to Liberia, a spokesman said.
+A hospital in the Czech capital Prague is testing a 56-year-old man with symptoms of the disease who had recently travelled to Liberia, a spokesman said.

 Containing the outbreak has become a top priority for governments around the world and is no longer just an issue in West Africa, where nearly 4,000 have died since March.
 The U.S. Centers for Disease Control and Prevention has estimated that the number of infections could rise to up to 1.4 million people by early next year without a massive global intervention to contain the virus.